eurojojo/homewizard-dynamic-battery/docs/logictree.md

   `zero`
 - **Reason:**
   A nearly empty battery must never get stuck in `standby`.
-  It must be allowed to charge as soon as conditions permit, independent of price quirks.
+  It must be allowed to participate again (i.e. charge when conditions allow), independent of small glitches or edge cases in the other rules.

-### 9.2 Otherwise (SoC ≥ 10%)
+### 8.2 Otherwise (SoC ≥ 10%)

 - **Action:**
   `standby`
 - **Reason:**
   For all other edge cases, `standby` is the safest default in the mid-zone.
+The battery remains available for future PV surplus or clear price signals (cheap or expensive hours).

 ---

-This decision tree is fully aligned with the automation code, including:
+This decision tree is fully aligned with the current automation code, including:

 - Percentile-based low/high thresholds (Q1/Q3)
-- Export-aware behaviour and the PV “wake-up” hack
+- The PV “wake-up” hack that makes effective use of surplus solar
 - Heavy and super-heavy load handling
-- Profitability logic for small or large price spreads
+- Profitability logic based on daily min/max prices and round-trip efficiency
-- A robust fallback that prevents a nearly-empty battery from staying idle.
+- A robust fallback that prevents a nearly empty battery from staying idle forever.